Majestic Northern Rockies on the Alaska Highway

 Departing Dawson Creek

-One week after the first train load of Army Engineers arrived they kicked off the road building.
-Train after train arrived in Dawson Creek all loaded with construction equipment.
+One week after the first train load of Army Engineers arrived, they kicked off the road building.
+Train after train arrived in Dawson Creek, and everything was loaded with construction equipment.
 More train loads of construction equipment followed the first train as fast as they could be loaded and then unloaded in Dawson Creek.
 The railyards at Dawson Creek had never seen this level of activity.
-Everything the builders needed for the first leg of road building needed to be in Dawson Creek before the weather warmed.
+The builders needed everything for the first leg of road building in Dawson Creek before the weather warmed.

 Vista of Muncho Lake in the Northern Rockies on the Alaska Highway

-A stylized view of Muncho Lake in the Northern Rockies on the Alaska Highway.
-This picture is the same one as the following picture.
-The difference is that this is zoomed in and I softened the photo to make it blurry.
+This is a stylized view of Muncho Lake in the Northern Rockies on the Alaska Highway.
+It is the same picture as the following one, but this one is zoomed in, and I softened the photo to make it blurry.

 Vista of Muncho Lake in the Northern Rockies on the Alaska Highway